 In order to operate smoothly our brain uses different regions to perform specific tasks.
 Some of the data processing work goes on subconsciously.
 However, we are consciously aware of other activities in our brain and mind.
 Just think about the effort you put into logical thinking or recalling information when you sat for your last exam.

-The top-bottom approach to therapy focuses on functions that are executed in the upper regions of the brain such as thinking, speaking and our moment-to-moment emotional awareness.
-The counsellor who prefers top-bottom modalities focuses on how a client mind is interpreting information.
+The top-down approach to therapy focuses on functions that are executed in the upper regions of the brain such as thinking, speaking and our moment-to-moment emotional awareness.
+The counsellor who prefers top-down modalities focuses on how a client mind is interpreting information.
 More like those conscious functions we mentioned above.
-The aim of top-bottom interventions is to help clients change their negative thoughts.
-During top-bottom therapy, for example Cognitive Behavioural Therapy (CBT), clients learn ways to ‘think right’ so they can feel right and then make better choices of behaviour.
+The aim of top-down interventions is to help clients change their negative thoughts.
+During such therapy, for example Cognitive Behavioural Therapy (CBT), clients learn ways to ‘think right’ so they can feel right and then make better choices of behaviour.

 For people who had traumatic experiences or had difficult or abusive upbringing, the thinking brain region with its logical functions is less active as for those who can respond to stress without becoming emotionally overwhelmed.
 The response to trauma down-regulates the thinking areas and sends energy to the regions of the brain that are involved with feelings and sensations.
-People with trauma histories need therapy that facilitates connecting to these areas safely and at the same time integrating what is going on in the whole of the brain: top, bottom, left and right.
+People with trauma histories need therapy that facilitates connecting to these areas safely.

 What is the bottom-up approach?

 The bottom-up approach to therapy refers to the type of therapy that starts its work with the ‘base’ of the brain.
 This refers to the part of the brain that is responsible for automatic reflexes and survival (like your ‘fight, flight or freeze’ response).
-Interestingly, certain types of memories are stored here too.
+Interestingly, This part of the brain stores certain types of memories too.

 The starting point for this type of counselling is acknowledging that feelings such as a sense of discomfort or fear occur before a conscious thought takes place.
 This is what we refer to as the ‘gut feel’ or ‘intuition’ and scientists call it implicit memory.
 Clients can learn to mindfully map what is happening in their body during the safety of a counselling session and notice how it is reflected in their emotions when painful issues surface.
 The ‘thinking brain’ is switched on once trust has been built during therapy and the client’s nervous system feels safe.